 An employee’s social security contributions are deductible from gross employment income.
 Contributions to foreign social security systems may be deductible as well.
 Usually, the employer’s share of the social security contributions is not seen as taxable income and is thus tax-free for the individual.

 Tax resident individuals are entitled to deduct several business related expenses, such as actual commuting costs (capped for federal tax purposes and in most cantons), additional costs for meals at place of work (lump-sum), general business related expenses (actual or lump-sum), and costs related to further education (actual or lump-sum).
 If both spouses are performing a gainful activity, double earner deductions may be applicable as well.
-As cantonal law regulates these deductions at the cantonal level, there are substantial differences per canton with regard to the type of deductions as well as the maximum amounts.
+As cantonal law regulates these deductions at the cantonal level, there are substantial differences per canton regarding the type of deductions as well as the maximum amounts.
 Such deductions can also be claimed at federal level in accordance with the federal tax law.

 Tax-residents and non-tax-residents may claim expatriate tax deductions.

-A number of other deductions can be claimed in the tax return as listed below.
+Several other deductions can be claimed in the tax return as listed below.
 Cantonal law may allow for further deductions.
 Conditions and limitations are defined by federal law as well as per canton and may therefore vary substantially.

 Alimony and subsistence payments paid to minor children are tax deductible for the payer and taxable for the recipient for federal tax purposes and in many cantons.
-Subsistence payments paid to children of age (18+) are no longer deductible, but may allow for a lump-sum child deduction under certain circumstances.
+Subsistence payments paid to children of age (18+) are no longer deductible but may allow for a lump-sum child deduction under certain circumstances.

 A deduction (actual) for donations made to a qualifying Swiss based charity organisation can be claimed on the tax return.
 On the federal level, and in many cantons, the deduction is capped with a certain ratio of the taxable income.

-Depending on the circumstances, actual childcare costs up to a capped amount may be claimed at federal level and also in many cantons.
+Depending on the circumstances, actual childcare costs up to a capped amount may be claimed at federal level and in many cantons.